drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 This emulator is available for Windows-x64 and Windows-arm64.<br>
-This program requires a BIOS file to work.
+This program requires a BIOS file to work.<br>

 .